Telenav/open-source-spec/osrm/doc/sum2bits-swar.md

 |`1111`|`0011`|`0011`|`1010` = 6|

 We exactly get sum of the two `2`-bits(e.g. `01+10=11=0011`)!
 And the result still in the original 4 bits!
-Other 7 repeated 4-bits block will do the same thing, but please be aware that all the 8 repeated 4-bits block calculate at the same time, that's why this algorithm also known as "parallel".
+Other 7 repeated 4-bits blocks will do the same thing!
+But please be aware that all the 8 repeated 4-bits blocks calculate at the same time, that's why this algorithm also known as "parallel".
 The algorithm calculates 8 blocks in parallel without any loop.

 ### Line (B),(C),(D)
 After [Line (A)](#line-a) done, the problem becomes to sum 8 values(each one stores in `4`-bits) instead of orginal 16 values(each `2`-bits).